stfc/cloud-docs/source/Manila/usage.rst

 Add Access Rule through CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Access rules can be created for a share through the Web UI or on the command line.
+You can allow either read-write (RW) or read-only (RO) access to the share.

 .. warning::